 The CAE also serves as the home for BGA’s innovative Entrepreneurial Leadership Program.
 The Yarbrough Family Center for Entrepreneurial Leadership includes four entrepreneurship-focused classrooms, five breakout spaces – including one with audio/video equipment for recording presentations and vocal performances – and a makerspace with a 3D printer, laser cutters, and a host of other technologically advanced prototyping tools.

 Lower School Enhancements: Underway

-Our engineering and design lab will move to the front of the academic building and be the first space students, parents, and visitors to our campus will see after coming through the historic Cox house.
+Our design and media lab will move to the front of the academic building and be the first space students, parents, and visitors to our campus will see after coming through the historic Cox house.

 Large windows along the southern side of the building and interior windows along a widened corridor will allow more natural light to reach the center of the building.

 The drop-off and pickup area will be redesigned to include a portico and more efficient space alongside the building.

 As part of the campaign, Battle Ground Academy seeks to raise $5 million for its endowment.
 The endowment provides a consistent income for the school and is used for academic programs, faculty salaries, and financial aid.
 Increasing our endowment over the next several years will have an exponential impact on the educational experience of our students and the school’s finances.